inspirer/textmapper/documentation.md

 ## Parser

 A parser component, given a stream of tokens, tries to build a parse tree, or reports a syntax error in case of failure.
-The parser specification consists of EBNF-like production rules, which are used to rewrite the input to the start nonterminal symbol (in a bottom-up manner).
-There should be at least one grammar rule defining the start symbol (the root of the parse tree), which by convention is called **_input_**.
+The parser specification consists of EBNF-like production rules, which are used to rewrite input to nonterminal start symbols (in a bottom-up manner).
+There should be at least one grammar rule defining a start symbol (the root of the parse tree), which by convention is called **_input_**.

 	# the minimum grammar: input is empty
 	input ::= ;